ch-stark/acmgitopsblogs/agocdagent.md

 ## Architecture
 The architecture for managing the argocd-agent with ACM is streamlined and declarative, relying on a few key Kubernetes-native resources on the hub cluster.
 The diagram below shows a simplified overview of this architecture with one managed cluster connected to the ACM hub.

+### ClusterManagementAddOn
-### ClusterManagementAddOn: The central pillar for add-on registration.
+The central pillar for add-on registration.
 This hub-level resource formally introduces the argocd-agent to ACM, linking its deployment blueprint (AddOnTemplate) with the targeting logic (Placement) that dictates which managed clusters will host the agent.

+### AddOnTemplate
-### AddOnTemplate: Your agent's deployment manifest.
+Your agent's deployment manifest.
 This resource provides the precise instructions—the Kubernetes manifests—for installing and configuring the argocd-agent on each designated managed cluster.
 It also defines the use of the CustomSigner for automated, secure certificate management.

+### Placement
-### Placement: The intelligent scheduler for your add-on.
+The intelligent scheduler for your add-on.
 This resource specifies the rules and criteria (e.g., cluster labels, regions) for selecting the managed clusters where the argocd-agent will be deployed, ensuring it reaches the right destinations within your fleet.

 ## Setup
 Ready to get started?
 If you want to use Red Hat Advanced Cluster Management to bootstrap and manage your argocd-agent environment, follow the comprehensive guide provided in the official documentation to walk through the setup process.